citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

 Sophocles would take the old story of Electra, for instance, but would at once impose his stamp upon it.
 Of that, in spite of our weakness and distortion, what remains visible to us?
 That his genius was of the extreme kind in the first place; that he chose a design which, if it failed, would show its failure in gashes and ruin, not in the gentle blurring of some insignificant detail; which, if it succeeded, would cut each stroke to the bone, would stamp each finger-print in marble.
 His Electra stands before us like a figure so tightly bound that she can only move an inch this way, an inch that.
 But each movement must tell to the utmost, or, bound as she is, denied the relief of all hints, repetitions, suggestions, she will be nothing but a dummy, tightly bound.
 Her words in crisis are, as a matter of fact, bare; mere cries of despair, joy, hate

-> οἲ 'γὼ τάλαιν', ὄλωλα τῇδ' ὲν ἡμέρᾀ.
+> οἲ 'γὼ τάλαιν', ὄλωλα τῇδ' ὲν ἡμέρᾀ. <br> παῖσον, εἰ σθένεις, διπλῆν.
->
-> παῖσον, εἰ σθένεις, διπλῆν.

 But these cries give angle and outline to the play.
 It is thus, with a thousand differences of degree, that in English literature Jane Austen shapes a novel.
 There comes a moment—"I will dance with you," says Emma—which rises higher than the rest, which, though not eloquent in itself, or violent, or made striking by beauty of language, has the whole weight of the book behind it.
 In Jane Austen, too, we have the same sense, though the ligatures are much less tight, that her figures are bound, and restricted to a few definite movements.
 She, too, in her modest, everyday prose, chose the dangerous art where one slip means death.